Liking this?

 Watch out

 The most common structural mistake: spending too many words on description and not enough on analysis.
-If your literature review is longer than your analysis section, rebalance.
+Your analysis is where most marks are won — if your literature review is longer than your analysis section, rebalance.

 Key Takeaways

-• Follow the 7-section structure: Intro → Lit Review → Methodology → Analysis → Discussion → Conclusion → References
+• Move through clear sections: Intro → Lit Review → Methodology → Analysis → Discussion → Conclusion → References

 • Map every section to specific criteria